FollyBeachBaptist/follybeachbaptist.org/_pages/outreach.md

 **Kairos Prison Ministry – South Carolina**
 Kairos is a Christ-centered ministry that brings hope and healing to incarcerated men and women across South Carolina.
 Through a powerful 3½-day weekend experience and ongoing support, Kairos volunteers share the love and forgiveness of Jesus Christ, helping build Christian communities inside correctional institutions.
 Rooted in Matthew 25:36—“I was in prison and you visited me”—Kairos transforms lives, encourages accountability, and fosters lasting change through prayer, fellowship, and grace.

----

-Would you like a version that’s more youth-friendly or visually engaging for your teen ministry audience?
-I can help with that too.

 **Virtual Prayer Meeting**